insected/bobbae_gcp-wiki/Storage.md

 Object storage, also known as object-based storage, is a flat structure in which files are broken into pieces and spread out among hardware.
 In object storage, the data is broken into discrete units called objects and is kept in a single repository, instead of being kept as files in folders or as blocks on servers.

-Object storage volumes work as modular units: each is a self-contained repository that owns the data, a unique identifier that allows the object to be found over a distributed system, and the metadata that describes the data.
-That metadata is important and includes details like age, privacies/securities, and access contingencies.
-Object storage metadata can also be extremely detailed, and is capable of storing information on where a video was shot, what camera was used, and what actors are featured in each frame.
-To retrieve the data, the storage operating system uses the metadata and identifiers, which distributes the load better and lets administrators apply policies that perform more robust searches.

-Object storage requires a simple HTTP application programming interface (API), which is used by most clients in all languages.
-Object storage is cost efficient: you only pay for what you use.
-It can scale easily, making it a great choice for public cloud storage.
-It’s a storage system well suited for static data, and its agility and flat nature means it can scale to extremely large quantities of data.
-The objects have enough information for an application to find the data quickly and are good at storing unstructured data.

-There are drawbacks, to be sure.
-Objects can’t be modified—you have to write the object completely at once.
-Object storage also doesn’t work well with traditional databases, because writing objects is a slow process and writing an app to use an object storage API isn’t as simple as using file storage.

 https://www.netapp.com/data-storage/storagegrid/what-is-object-storage/